First Time Cruise Tips – Planning a Cruise

 Rollcall

-If you are traveling with a large group of friends or family, then you will have a community on board at the start, but if you aren’t you can participate in a “rollcall” for your cruise.
-Many cruise lines have a Facebook group or something similar for each individual cruise so that people can meet their shipmates in advance of their sailing.
-If they don’t you can probably find one on CruiseCritic.com.
+If you are traveling with a large group of friends or family, you will have a community on board from the start.
+However, if you aren’t, you can participate in a “roll call” for your cruise.
+Many cruise lines have a Facebook group or a similar platform for each individual cruise, allowing people to meet their shipmates in advance of their sailing.
+If they don’t, you can probably find one on CruiseCritic.com.
 This is a good way, especially for extroverts, to make some friends early.

 Questions